-The organizational processes that managers use include situational analysis, strategy formulation, strategy implementation, and strategic control.
+The organizational processes that managers use include situational analysis, strategy formulation, and planning the strategy implementation.
 These aid the organization in understanding the system of competitive behavior and the impact of a strategy.
-That is, they aid in developing the understanding, ability, and willingness to act in order to best position the organization within the external environment and implement a strategy that will help assure success.
+That is, they aid in developing the understanding, ability, and willingness to act to best position the organization within the external environment and implement a strategy that will help assure success.